jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The undo-section component has actions for the undo/redo service.
 It supports undo and redo buttons that are enabled based on the project's undo-service actions.
 # MarkdownCode > components > toolbar > home > build section
 The build-section component has actions for the build-service.
 It supports the following actions: rendering all code for the entire project, rendering code files for the currently active fragment, and rendering code for the selected fragment in the currently selected service.
 These actions are enabled when there are out-of-date or missing results in the result-cache.
-# MarkdownCode > components > toolbar > format
-- The format-tab component formats the document, selected text, and applies formatting styles.
-- The toolbar tab has sections for style, paragraph, and font.
 # MarkdownCode > components > toolbar > format > style section
 The style-section component applies markdown formatting to text.
 Toggle buttons update their state based on selected text.
 Supported actions include paragraph style, where only one item can be selected at a time.
 Each item is represented as a button in a row.
 Pressing a button applies the selected style as markdown to the selected text.
 Available buttons: heading 1-6, paragraph, quote, code.
 # MarkdownCode > components > toolbar > format > paragraph section